begin with a free consultation (949) 870-3800

 To begin the workers’ compensation process, you must notify your employer in writing within 30 days of the injury.
 From there, you generally have one year from the date of the incident to file your claim with the Workers’ Compensation Appeals Board.

-If you plan to pursue a third-party personal injury lawsuit, the law allows a two-year window from the date of your injury to file your case in civil court.
+If you plan to pursue a third-party personal injury claim, the law allows a two-year window from the date of your injury to file your case in civil court.
 This statute of limitations, found in California Code of Civil Procedure § 335.1, is firm.
 Once it expires, your ability to recover damages through the court system may be permanently barred.

 Talk to a Construction Accident Lawyer in Orange County Today